Government and Public

 If you did not pay contributions to your employer while on compassionate care leave on 1 January 2012 or later, you can buy back the service related to that absence.

 If we receive your application for a buy-back within 6 months following the end of the absence, the cost of the buy-back will be equal to 100% of the contributions you would have paid had it not been for the absence without pay.
 If we receive your application more than 6 months following the end of the absence, the cost of the buy-back will vary according to the period, your pensionable salary and your age on the date on which we receive your application.

 You must complete the

 Application for Buy-Back (form 727A), and the employer concerned by the periods to be bought back must complete the

-Attestation of a Buy-Back Period (form 728A).
+Attestation de période de rachat (french only) (form 728).
 The forms are available on our website.